 “You need to think of materials you can use that are strong enough to hold the water in, but are classified as temporary, rather than permanent.
 The design we ended up doing is quite unusual as there is currently no vehicle access to the reservoir and everything has to be carried in manually, so I spent a few days in the field with local staff who are managing the construction, explaining how it can be built and how it needs to work.”

 The main reservoir in Teknaf camp in Cox's Bazar.
-Photo credit: Mike Amos, RedR Australia.
+Photo credit: Patrick Shepherd, RedR Australia.

 During the design process, Camilla also undertook community focus groups regarding the long-term design of the reservoir so that she and her team could implement all the things they were interested in.
 “We did eight focus groups for the reservoir, four male and four female, to see what the community actually wanted as part of the reservoir, for example if they wanted a bathing area or a fishing pond next to it.”
 Camilla said.